-You can expect a variety of activities which have been designed to test and understand your fit to a role not only as a trainee solicitor, but a future leader at our firm.
+You can expect a variety of activities that have been designed to test and understand your fit for a role not only as a trainee solicitor, but as a future leader at our firm.
 We appreciate assessment days can be a daunting prospect, and so if selected to attend, we run a ‘welcome event’ in advance of the day to take you through what to expect and to answer any questions you may have.

 When considering how to prepare for your assessment centre, we recommend really understanding our business and our ethos, who we are, and the markets we operate in.
 Understand the role of a solicitor and the skills needed to operate at a high level, and how this will change over the coming years.
 We value authenticity at Shakespeare Martineau, so when preparing, think about what you are passionate about, what makes you unique, and how you can demonstrate this on the day.

-However, we do need to take the business’ needs into consideration too, so whilst we will do our best, we can’t guarantee you will always get your first choice.
+However, we do need to take the businesses needs into consideration too, so whilst we will do our best, we can’t guarantee you will always get your first choice.
 We also prioritise those who are in the second year of their qualification.
 If you are given a seat you are not expecting, be open minded.
 You never know – it may become your favourite seat after all!